tonethar/IGME-330-Spring-2022/projects/p1-final.md

 - All `<script>` tags MUST be in the `<head>` section of the document and be of `type="module"`
 - All web components are in their own JS file.
 Component file names MUST match their tag name - example - the file that contains the `<sw-card>` code must be named **sw-card.js**
 - All web components must accept at least 1 *parameter* and utilize it.
 A parameter can be passed in via slots, attributes or via an object property
-- Simplify the code in your web components and eleminate any redudant code:
+- Simplify the code in your web components and eliminate any redudant code:
-  - for example, if you are just using slots and there's no JavaScript in the component, you probably don't need any of the lifecycle methods, nor do you even need a `render ()` helper method.
+  - for example, if you are just using slots and there's no JavaScript in the component, you probably don't need any of the lifecycle methods, nor do you even need a `render()` helper method.
 The `template` and a `constructor()` should suffice
 - All HTML pages must pass HTML validation - this includes your web components too
-  - be sure to test your **app.html** page AFTER you've loaded in some results and instantiated - for example - some `<sw-card>` component instances
+  - be sure to test your **app.html** and **favorite.html** pages AFTER you've loaded in some results and instantiated - for example - some `<sw-card>` component instances
   - https://validator.w3.org/
 - All CSS must pass CSS validation
   - https://jigsaw.w3.org/css-validator/